Picovoice/porcupine/binding/python/README.md

         pass
 ```

-Finally, when done be sure to explicitly release the resources
+When done resources have to be released explicitly

 ```python
 handle.delete()